YitaoYuan/sample_switch/README.md

 # sample switch

-This is a sample switch which forwards ethernet packets based on static L2-forward table.
+This is a sample switch written in p4-16 which forwards ethernet packets based on static L2-forward table.

 ## compile